 Award Overview and Requirements

-The Family Medicine Cares Resident Service Award for $16,500 allows first- and second-year Family Medicine residents to design and implement resourceful service projects that address unmet health care needs of the underserved in their local communities.
-The year-long project should:
+The $16,500 Family Medicine Cares Resident Service Award creates an opportunity for first-year and second-year Family Medicine Residents to fulfill a desire to address health disparities by tackling the health needs of the underserved in their local communities.

 Resident Reporting & Presentation Requirements